deployo/deployo.github.io/content/_index.md

 screenshot: /img/frame-chrome-mac.png
 call_to_action: Create Account For Free
 features:
+- title: Manage your servers
+  description: Manage your servers by running scrips easily with live output streamed directly to your browser.
+You can configure multiple servers and multiple scripts.
+  image:  /img/deploy.gif
+  video:  /img/deploy.mp4
+  style: white
+  inverted: true
 - title: Configure easily with YAML
   description: All your configuration is stored online in a simple YAML file.
 Easily edit with syntax highlighting.
   image: /img/configuration.gif
   video: /img/configuration.mp4
-  style: white
-  inverted: true
-- title: Execute shell scripts
-  description: Run your scrips easily with live output streamed directly from your server.
-You can configure multiple servers and multiple scripts.
-  image:  /img/deploy.gif
-  video:  /img/deploy.mp4
   style: white
 - title: Deploy preconfigured templates
   description: Configure templates for your combinations of servers, scripts and variables that you execute most often.